 The Pexip Infinity platform will run on the free edition of vSphere Hypervisor.
-However, this edition has a number of limitations (limited support from VMware, no access to vCenter or vMotion, no access to VMware API).
-In particular, the lack of access to the VMware API means that all Conferencing Nodes will have to be deployed manually.
+However, this edition has a number of limitations (limited support from VMware, no access to vCenter or vMotion).
 For this reason we do not recommend its use except in smaller deployments, or test or demo environments.